-There is a lot of publicity around Artificial Intelligence (AI), especially in the form of chatbots and virtual assistants, with many organisations promoting their use of it, especially in relation to contact centres and customer service delivery.
+There is a lot of publicity around Artificial Intelligence (AI), especially in the form of chatbots and virtual assistants, with many organisations promoting their use of it, particularly in relation to contact centres and customer service delivery.

 But what exactly is AI?
 Well that is the six-million-dollar question!
 The Engineering and Physical Science Research council suggest this description:

 “Artificial Intelligence technologies aim to reproduce or surpass abilities (in computational systems) that would require 'intelligence' if humans were to perform them.
 These include: learning and adaptation; sensory understanding and interaction; reasoning and planning; optimisation of procedures and parameters; autonomy; creativity; and extracting knowledge and predictions from large, diverse digital data.”

 That description is a bit of a mouthful, but in simple terms AI can do more, and think faster, with greater amounts of information than is humanly possible in the same timeframe.
 But of course, humans are not computers.
 They are complex beings, and their communication is not binary in the same way that a computer communicates.
 This is what makes AI special and where the ‘intelligence’ bit comes in, AI enables computers to think in a more ‘human-like’ way.